Helicopter Accident Lawyers

 We hear about the tragic consequences of commercial plane accidents in the news and ongoing investigations are reported about for months after the accident.
 In 2019, there were eight devastating commercial plane accidents which resulted in 257 fatalities.
 When looking at these numbers in comparison to how many hours of commercial flight there were during this year, the result was a rate of .18 fatal accidents for every one million hours flown.
 These statistics prove that flying in a helicopter is much more dangerous than taking a commercial flight.

 Helicopters can crash for a variety of reasons, including mechanical failures, poor maintenance, and faulty parts.
 The most common cause of these accidents, however, is pilot error.

 Some of these lapses in judgment that can result in tragic consequences include:

-- Lack of familiarity with technological advances in the cockpit which are designed to improve aviation safety, but which can detract from situational awareness when something goes wrong in flight
+- Lack of familiarity with technological advances in the cockpitwhich are designed to improve aviation safety but can detract from situational awareness when something goes wrong in flight

 Helicopter Accident Injuries

 Victims in crashes and other incidents involving helicopters often sustain significant injuries that forever change the rest of their lives, as well as surviving family members.

 Some of the most common injuries from these accidents include: